Ski School Is In Session

 READY FOR THE COMPETITION

-Diana Golden Youth Race Series Racing – First Step to Paralympics
+Diana Golden Race Development Program – First Step to Paralympics

-All ski racers have to start somewhere and the Diana Golden Youth Race Series is the entry level of racing for disabled skiers.
-The Diana Golden Series Level 1 was named after the seven-time world champion in downhill.
+All ski racers have to start somewhere and the Diana Golden Race Development Program is a fantastic starting point for disabled skiers.
+The Diana Golden Race Development Program was named after the seven-time world champion in downhill.
 Golden was an advocate for the disabled and encouraged participation in competitive sports.
 She was always an advocate for young racers as they were climbing the ladder.
-DSUSA chapters in the northeast conduct from six to 10 races between January and March each year.
-Many participants compete in as many races as possible – the top male and female finishers win a scholarship to attend The Hartford Ski Spectacular National Race Festival.
+DSUSA chapters offer training camps, clinics, and other programs for those interested in taking their skiing skills to the next level.

 Track Your Progress